SumalHarry/task-management/README.md

 Describes the logic processing required for the presentation.
 Communicates directly with the `Providers` from the domain layer.

+#### Configration

+Configration is keep at shared/globals.dart

+  - `DEFAULT_CORRECT_PIN` use for set defulat current passcode it's be "123456".
+  - `IN_ACTIVITY_DURATION` use for countdown time when user is inactive.
+  - `ITEMS_PER_PAGE` use for confiuration of load amount items per page.

 ### Testing

 The `test` folder mirrors the `lib` folder in addition to some test utilities.